jaschenk/Your-Microservice/README.md

 applied.
 [Download Here.](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html)
 3. Maven

+## Overview:
+Your Microservice ...

+### Components:
+Your Microservice is comprised of the following primary components:
+* Your Microservice Annotation Definition
+* Your Microservice Configuration to back our Annotation Definition
+* IdP -- Identity Provider, Full JWT Token Based Authentication.
+** Persistent Store -- Using H2 In Memory Database for Testing and Example Usage.
+*** Any JDBC Compliant Database is acceptable.
+** Data Model
+*** ..
+* Common Services
+** Bulletin
+** Pulse
+* REST Client to Interact with Other Microservice Entities.

 ### Building
 To Build this project, simple ensure your have the above Pre-requisites and issue the following Maven command to build: